reconhub/reconhub.github.io/join.md

 detailed in the article 5.2 of our [statutes](documents/statutes_en_1.1.pdf), and can be summarised as:

-- *software development*: you made a substantial contribution to our packages, either through new functions, new automated tests, documented datasets, or by contributing new documentation
+- *software development*: you made a substantial contribution to RECON packages, either through new functions, new automated tests, documented datasets, or by contributing new documentation